-In January 2012, the Eastbay Youth All-American Bowl consisted of four games: an East vs. West 7th grade game; East vs. West 8th grade game; East vs. West no-weight limit 8th grade game; and the USA vs. Canada Bowl.
-The games are played in the Alamodome in San Antonio, Texas, the same field that the U.S. Army All-Americans play on one day before.
-The Youth Bowls are webcasted live on www.footballuniversity.org and www.allamericangames.tv.
+In January 2014, the Eastbay Youth All-American Bowl consisted of three games: an East vs. West 7th grade game; East vs. West 8th grade game; and the East vs. West 8th grade game.
+The games were played in the Alamodome in San Antonio, Texas, the same field that the U.S. Army All-Americans played on one day before.

-Prior to gameday, the Eastbay Youth All-Americans' week consists of practices, a skills competition, and break-out sessions with Hall of Famers, as well as current and former NFL stars and celebrities such as legendary high school football coach Herman Boone.
-The Youth All-Americans also join the high school U.S. Army All-Americans for the Kickoff Party and are honored during the playing of the U.S. Army All-American Bowl.
+Prior to gameday, the Eastbay Youth All-Americans' week consisted of practices, a skills competition, and break-out sessions with Hall of Famers, as well as current and former NFL stars and celebrities such as legendary high school football coach Herman Boone.

 "Sports Stars of Tomorrow," a nationally-syndicated sports television show about high school and college athletics, hosted by legendary broadcaster Pat Summerall, takes its viewers across the country in search of the brightest young stars in sports.
 They produced an entire show about the 2011 Eastbay Youth All-American Bowl.
 Watch it now:

 Thank you to all our valued FBU sponsors: